wilkinsabane/FormFinder/README.md

 api:
   token: "YOUR_API_TOKEN"  # Required: Get from football-data.org
   league_ids: [2021, 2014, 2002, 2019, 2015]  # Premier League, La Liga, etc.
+  # Note: Fetchers can use leagues.json for league IDs, with --from-json flag

 database:
   type: "sqlite"  # or "postgresql" for production